iGovDirect/Security-Review/README.md

 Scenario: Attacker tries to reverse engineer code in app (for whatever reason)

 Solution: We obfuscate the code on Android.
 On iOS the app binary is encrypted using Apple's fairplay.
 The only way to decrypt encrypted binary data is on a jailbroken device with a few special tools installed.
 This gives machine code, which is not human-readable.
-Decompilers can present the app logic in Assembler and give some basic information about method and class names.
-Trying to figure out the application logicis is exceedingly difficult.
+Decompilers can present the app logic in Assembler and give some basic information about method and class names, but trying to figure out the app logic is exceedingly difficult.

 ### Report a Vulnerability or Threat